Chairperson/Director Selection and Appointment in the College of Liberal Arts & Sciences

 In their evaluation of candidates for chair/director, units should bear in mind the following guidelines for chair/director appointments throughout the College.

-- Normally, only tenured faculty members may serve as chairs/directors.
+- Only tenured faculty members may serve as chairs.
 In exceptional cases, a staff member may serve as a director.
 No pretenure faculty member may serve as a chair/director.

 - It is generally preferred that chairs/directors have the rank of full professor.
 The significance of this consideration in any specific situation may depend on the priorities of the Dean, the preferences of the faculty and staff of the unit, and the pool of potential chairs/directors for the unit.